D-Hankin/timetrackerClient/README.md

 ## Overview
 This is a timekeeping program developed for a school project with Jönköping University.
 The project consists of a client-side application built with React, Vite, and TypeScript.
 The application allows users to create accounts, start activities, track the duration of each activity, and maintains a record of these activities.

-## Deployment
-The client-side application is deployed live and accessible at https://sea-lion-app-6y5s4.ondigitalocean.app/

 ## Features
 - User authentication: Users can create accounts and log in securely.
 - Activity tracking: Users can create, start and stop activities, and the application tracks the duration of each activity.